weiserlab/ambuj/cs4222_assignment2.md

 The program starts in the IDLE mode.
 On detecting “significant motion”, it moves into the ACTIVE mode.
 There are two states in the ACTIVE mode,  BUZZ! and WAIT.
 In the BUZZ! state, the sensorTag uses the buzzer to generate a sound.
 In the WAIT state, the sensorTag does not generate any sound.
 When entering the ACTIVE mode from the IDLE mode, the system goes into the BUZZ! state and generate the sound for 3 seconds.
 After 3 seconds, it goes into the WAIT state (buzzer off) and remains in the WAIT state for 3 seconds before going back to the BUZZ! state.
 Thus, state transitioning from BUZZ! to WAIT or vice versa occurs every 3 seconds.
 While in the ACTIVE mode (system can be in either BUZZ! or WAIT state), the system moves to the IDLE state when it detects a significant change in light reading.

-* You need to sample the appropriate sensor (IMU sensor in the IDLE mode and light sensor in the ACTIVE mode) to detect changes.
+* You need to sample sensor (IMU sensor in the IDLE mode, light sensor in the ACTIVE mode) to detect changes
-* Significant change of light reading is defined by a change of more than 300 lux in the light intensity.
+* Significant change of light reading is defined by a change of more than 300 lux in the light intensity
-* Do not sample the light sensor at a rate higher than 4 Hertz as the driver does not work well at higher sampling rate.
+* Do not sample the light sensor at a rate higher than 4 Hertz as the driver does not work well
 * Significant motion is defined as picking up or moving of your arm while holding the sensorTag in your hand.
-You need to determine how to detect significant motion using the IMU sensors.
+You need to determine how to detect significant motion using the IMU sensors
-* Do not sample the IMU sensor at a sampling rate higher than 50 Hertz as higher sampling rate may result in unstable behaviour.
+* Do not sample the IMU sensor at a sampling rate higher than 50 Hertz as it may result in unstable behaviour

 ### Evalution